ValentinVignal/padelistas/README.md

 # padelistas

-A flutter application to organize padel events.
+A flutter application to organize padel games.

 The web site is available at: https://padelistas-app.web.app/